 We use supervised training of a deep convolution neural network model (LeCun and Bengio 1995, Krizhevsky et al. 2012) with the option to alternatively use a Vision Transformer (ViT), which we will collectively refer to as Deep Neural Network models (DNN).
 By default, we offer a wide range of alternative DNN model architectures (EfficientNet v2, ConvNeXt, ViT) and sizes via the Keras 3 Image Model Zoo (kimm) application programming interface.
 In general, the larger the model size and input scale of the images, the slower it is to train, the more compute (GPU, RAM) is required, and the more training examples it needs to process for optimal performance.
 The trade-off is, if all of these needs are met, the larger models typically yield higher generalisation accuracy, although they might require stronger regularisation regimes to avoid overfitting on smaller datasets (Chollet 2021).

 Beyond the 16 DNN model options already implemented in MEWC v2.0.0 (the currently most up-to-date version, using CUDA 12.3, cuDNN 8.9, TensorFlow 2.16.1, Keras 3.3.3 and JAX 0.4.28), a wide range of other pre-trained image models are available via Python’s Keras-Tensorflow libraries, as well as other frameworks like PyTorch; MEWC can be readily adapted to use these as a replacement.
+Because the backbone is chosen via a single MODEL= entry in the YAML / env-file, any architecture registered in kimm (or in another external provider such as keras or timm) can be substituted by installing the new Python dependency and adding an API call in the model-selection function of the code.
+The user can then rebuild the Docker image with one line (docker build -t mewc-train).

-The Classifier Training phase starts with the ‘Train Base’ stage for initial fast, supervised training of the top DenseNet layers (e.g., a compression layer, dropout layer, and a classifier layer of fully connected neurons), set up in a sequential DNN model with a frozen pre-trained ImageNet (Deng et al. 2009) or custom model base (e.g., an existing model of the same architecture hosted on the HuggingFace model repository).
+The Classifier Training phase starts with the ‘Train Base’ stage (see Fig. 1) for initial fast, supervised training of only the top DenseNet layers (e.g., a compression layer, dropout layer, and a classifier layer of fully connected neurons), set up in a sequential DNN model with a frozen pre-trained ImageNet (Deng et al. 2009) or custom model base (e.g., an existing model of the same architecture hosted on the HuggingFace model repository).
 This allows the user to take advantage of transfer learning for lower-level features (Huh et al. 2016).
-Once stabilised, the system can then fine-tune a partially (or fully) unfrozen model, with the number of DNN blocks unfrozen being dependent on how much new data is available for re-training and fine-tuning.
+Once stabilised, the system can then proceed with the ‘Train Final’ stage, where the user fine-tunes a partially (or fully) unfrozen model, with the number of DNN blocks unfrozen being dependent on how much new data is available for re-training and fine-tuning.
 This approach also means that new expert-identified snips can be easily incorporated into the workflow, to improve upon existing pre-trained classifier models progressively using multiple stages of transfer learning.
 We demonstrate the features of this approach using an example data set from our own work.